aquasecurity/tfsec/docs/checks/azure/database/retention-period-set/index.md

 ---
-title: Database auditing rentention period should be longer than 90 days
+title: Database auditing retention period should be longer than 90 days
 ---

-# Database auditing rentention period should be longer than 90 days
+# Database auditing retention period should be longer than 90 days

 ### Default Severity: <span class="severity medium">medium</span>